humanitec/about/docs/roadmap.md

 A common approach used by SaaS products to access private resources is an agent.
 The agent runs inside the private infrastructure and calls out to Humanitec.
 This means that nothing in the private infrastructure is exposed to the public internet.
 This is considered best practice from a security perspective as nothing is exposed publicly and the operations team have complete control over what the agent has access to.
 It is also easier to administer than other approaches supported by Humanitec including bastion hosts and VPNs.
 The Humanitec Agent will give operations teams a flexible, easy to configure and secure way of using Humanitec with private infrastructure.

+### Deployment Pipelines

+It is often the case that additional actions need to be performed before or after deployments.
+For example, tests can be run to verify the environment and if they pass the deployment can be automatically promoted to the next environment.
+A deployment pipeline defines a set of steps that specify how a service is deployed, verified or rolled back.
+This feature aims to allow actions to be run based on the outcome of a deployment or to orchestrate additional actions.

 ### Custom Workload Profile Features

 [Workload Profiles](https://docs.humanitec.com/reference/workload-profiles) are a way to define the baseline configuration of a workload.
 Humanitec provides a number of default workload profiles and users have been able to add their own.
 Up to this point, platform teams have been limited to the UI provided by Humanitec.
 Custom Workload Profile features will allow platform teams to define schemas for their features and annotate these schemas to generate custom UI elements.
 This will allow platform teams to fully customize the developer experience for their Custom Workload Profiles.